 The price is another factor to consider when deciding which one to choose.

 The round-trip tickets going up to Jungfraujoch via Lauterbrunnen or Grindelwald – Kleine Scheidegg cost CHF 210.80 per adult.
-Although the price is steep, some promotions run every now and then to get it on discount.
+Although the price is steep, some promotions run every now and then to get it at a discount.
 However, it is not clear who and when this will be.
 In the past, the following have run promotions on Jungfraujoch tickets: Coop (supermarket), PostAuto (bus), and Ochsner Sport.

 The round-trip tickets going up to Titlis from Engelberg cost CHF 96 per adult.
 Children aged 6 to 15 need to pay only 50% of this value.
 Discounts might be available via Raiffeisen Bank, SBB, or STUCard.